 Filters and filtering is a huge subject as it pertains to both synth filters and equalisation.
 Let me simplify this subject for you and show you how to use filters creatively.

-In the video I explain what a filter is and what the various parameters do.
+In the Filters and Filtering – what are filters and how do they work video I explain what a filter is and what the various parameters do.
 I show you how to use FabFilter’s Micro filter unit to treat a drum beat and create new textures.
 I show you what settings to use to achieve the various filtered textures.

 Topics covered in this video are: